-Harmon Park is located at 398 Home Avenue and is in the primarily residential and uniquely beautiful Mackinaw Historic District of Franklin that lends itself to a hometown feel.
+Harmon Park is located at 398 Home Avenue and is in the primarily residential and uniquely beautiful Mackinac Historic District of Franklin that lends itself to a hometown feel.
 Downtown Franklin is within 1 mile of the Park.
 The Park is known locally for its iconic, sturdy and visually striking wooden playground equipment.
 Visitors can experience a scenic view of the Great Miami River and walk down river to the historic Lions Bridge.
-There are plans for improvements to the Bridge that include adding colorful lights to heighten the experience during the evenings.
+There are plans for improvements to the Bridge that includes adding colorful lights to heighten the experience during the evenings.
 Downtown improvements will certainly draw in additional visitors not only to downtown, but also neighboring parks, including Harmon.
 While the park is certainly a local favorite, more can be done to increase its city-wide appeal.

-- Basketball court
+- 1. Basketball court

 - 2. Playground

 - 3. Parking lot

 - 4. Tennis court

 - 5. Charcoal grill

 - 6. Signage for safety and information

 - 7. Sidewalk to neighborhood, bridge, trail and downtown

 - 8. Ample foliage

 - 9. Grass field

 - 10. Benches

-- Provide a restroom.
-At a minimum have access to a portable restroom. - Replace basketball court backboards, and netting. - 3.
-Re-pave the basketball court and paint the surface. - 4.
-Restore tennis court with paint. - 5.
+- 1. Provide a restroom.
+At a minimum have access to a portable restroom - 2.
+Replace basketball court backboards, and netting - 3.
+Re-pave the basketball court and paint the surface - 4.
+Restore tennis court with paint - 5.
 Inspect playground equipment for safety.
-Replace amenities as needed. - 6.
-Replace picnic benches. - 7. install wayfinding signage and upgrade existing signage - 7.
-Add drinking fountain. - 8.
-Add more branding consistent signage, possibly from downtown as well. - Add a bike path extention across the bridge to the park, wayfinding signage needed as well. - 10.
-Encircling and connecting walking paths. - 11.
-Sidewalk improvements to and from park. - 12.
-Disc golf couse. - 13.
-Softball field. - 14.
-Restore baseball diamond. - 15.
-Emphasize Pickleball availability at tennis court. - Add bollards at parking lot and Miami Avenue confluence to reduce cut-through driving.
+Replace amenities as needed - 6.
+Replace picnic benches - 7. install wayfinding signage and upgrade existing signage, - 8.
+Add drinking fountain, - Add more branding consistent signage, possibly from downtown as well - 10.
+Add a bike path extention across the bridge to the park, wayfinding signage needed as well, - 11.
+Encircling and connecting walking paths, - 12.
+Sidewalk improvements to and from park, - 13.
+Disc golf couse. - 14.
+Softball field, - 15.
+Restore baseball diamond, - 16.
+Emphasize Pickleball availability at tennis court, and - 17.
+Add bollards at parking lot and Miami Avenue confluence to reduce "Rat Running".